Vernissage on Thursday, November 14, 6 – 8 pm

 Belinda Kazeem-Kamiński’s (b.
 1980, Vienna, AT) practice spans video installation, performance, and text.
 Her work is research-based and influenced by Black feminist theory and practice.
 It addresses life in the African diaspora while developing a unique artistic methodology, oscillating between haunting and hunting, something the artist refers to as h(a)unting.
 Often working with archives, she challenges conventional boundaries between documentary and speculative narratives.
 In recent years, the artist started exploring breath/lessness, leading to collaborations with sound artists and musicians.

-Respire (Liverpool) (2023) and Keep On Keepin' On (for Nile) (2023) is an expansive 3-screen video and sound installation (20 min loop) that was first premiered at the Liverpool Biennial in 2023.
+The third room shows Respire (Liverpool) (2023) and Keep On Keepin' On (for Nile) (2023), an expansive 3-screen video and sound installation (20 min loop) that was first premiered at the Liverpool Biennial in 2023.
 Kazeem-Kamiński states: “This work is dedicated to creating a meditative space for Black breath to expand.
 Individual and communal breathing is embraced here as a rhythmic, repetitive insistence on survival in a world where Black people's ability to breathe freely remains precarious.
 I conceived this sound installation with sound artist Bassano Bonelli Bassano and it tributes to Curtis Mayfield’s song Keep On Keeping On (1971), which I refer to as a metaphor for Black life.
 Based on recordings of the people involved and myself, the installation creates a sonic vortex in which the breath/voices of the performers become the basis of a shared breathing space from which to think about collective and individual liberation.”

 hidden